moomoolive/struct-vec/README.md

 ### Do Not Mutate Vec Length or Capacity during Multithreading

-Vecs are designed for multithreaded iterations and NOT multithreaded length-changing (or capacity-changing) mutations.
-Beyond the fact that mutating the length (or capacity) of a vec during multithreading is a bad idea, it will lead to unpredictable bugs.
-Do not use any methods that may potentially change the `length` (or `capacity`) of a vec during multithreading.
+Do not use any methods that may potentially change the `length` (or `capacity`) of a vec during multi-threading.
+Doing so will lead to unpredictable bugs.

 Length-changing methods include: `pop`, `truncate`, `splice`, `shift`, `push`, `fill`, `unshift`